darren-a/ruby-notes/README.md

 end

 # my solution (below) was a decent effort and worked, but is not as good in several important ways.

-Where a/A is better:
+Where a/A's is better:
 a) it's cleaner in general
-b) it starts with an array of the first two numbers and handles all three initial conditions (n = 0; 1; 2) by using :take to grab from the start array
+b) it starts with an array of the first two numbers and handles all three initial conditions
+(n = 0; 1; 2) by using :take to grab from the start array
-c) the 'until' reads naturally and stops when the array of solutions reaches 'n' - this closely matches the English problem description.
-Mine starts with 'i' as 1 (generally try to keep index counters starting at zero) and my condition stops at n - 1; it's a bit clunky
+c) the 'until' reads naturally and stops when the array of solutions reaches 'n' - this closely
+matches the English problem description.
+Mine starts with 'i' as 1 (generally try to keep index
+counters starting at zero) and my condition stops at n - 1; it's a bit clunky.
-d) it's elegant and natural to look at the last two elements of the array when adding to make the next Fibonacci number as that is how they are mathematically defined.
-Mine starts at the beginning and looks ahead.
+d) it's elegant and natural to look at the last two elements of the array when adding to make
+the next Fibonacci number as that is how they are mathematically defined.
+Mine starts at the
+beginning and looks ahead.
-e) I used an explicit return but I probably wrote this before I was hip to Ruby's implicitness (not a big deal).
+e) I used an explicit return but I probably wrote this before I was hip to Ruby's implicitness
+(not a big deal).

 def fibs(n)